crcn/tandem-old/docs/user-guide/README.md

 We'll start off constructing our HTML & CSS.
 I _generally_ like to start with vanilla code first since it's quick and I allows me to iterate more easily.
 We don't have to worry about making things re-usable now since Tandem contains migration tooling to help with that.
 We're also not going to design our app.
 Tandem isn't a design tool since it deals with web constraints that prohibit you from quickly iterating over designing UIs.
 Tandem for example doesn't allow you to drag elements around on the canvas, and you don't have nuancy tools like SVG editing (yet!).
 Instead, we'll be translating a Sketch design file over to HTML & CSS.

-If you don't have Sketch, you can download the code in this section [here]() and follow along in the video above.
+If you don't have Sketch, you can download the code in this section [here]().
 After that, just jump straight to [Converting HTML & CSS to re-usable components](#Converting-HTML-CSS-to-re-usable-components)

 If you _do_ have Sketch, go ahead and download the Chatroom design file here: [LINK].